joshbegley/nyt-latest/README.md

 `China is seeking global influence and good will with its open, low-cost artificial intelligence software.`\
 https://www.nytimes.com/2026/07/23/business/china-ai-soft-power.html

-**Movie Theaters Embrace the Bewilderingly Lucrative Business of Buckets**\
+**‘Odyssey’ Popcorn Buckets Help Fuel a $100 Million Market**\
 `Once, a tub of popcorn was just a tub of popcorn.
-Now, “collectible concession vessels” could make one chain more than $100 million.`\
+Now, ‘collectible concession vessels’ could make one chain more than $100 million.`\
 https://www.nytimes.com/2026/07/23/business/media/movie-theaters-popcorn-buckets.html

 **‘The Odyssey’ Hired Their Viking Ship.
 They Say It Came Back Damaged.**\